walkerdustin/hsrt_web-programming/README.md

 17. User is greeted when logging in with: "Hello Mustermann, you were last online on XX.XX.XXXX"
 18. Readability of the website

-As an extra, a Linux server with Apache was also set up and made available online with the help of ngrok.io.
+As an extra, a Linux server with Apache was set up and made available online with the help of ngrok.io.

-As seen on github.com no graphical tool was used.
 The project was programmed with the code editor VSCode.
-The fatal naming of the variables ... you can also see that little code is copy and paste.

-The frameworks Bootstrap and w3 were used.

 The design is mostly self-made, and the layout was optimized using css for a responsive design.